Comparing Hyperconverged Infrastructure Solutions: Harvester and OpenStack

 Before creating your first VM you need to upload the image you’ll use to create it.
 Harvester can use qcow2, raw and ISO images which can be uploaded from the Images tab using a URL or importing them from your local machine.
 Before uploading the images, you have the option to select which namespace you want them in, and you can assign labels (yes, Kubernetes labels!) to use them from the Kubernetes cluster.
 Once you have images uploaded you can create your first VM.

-The VM assistant feels like any other virtualization platform out there: you select CPU, RAM, storage, networking options, etc.
+The VM assistant feels like any other virtualization software out there: you select CPU, RAM, storage, networking options, etc.

 Fig. 6 – VM creation